Akatsuki667/holbertonschool-web_back_end/ES6_data_manipulation/README.md

 - If the argument is not an array, the function is returning an empty array.
 You must use the `map` function on the array.

+## 2. Filter
+- Create a function `getStudentsByLocation` that returns an array of objects who are located in a specific city.
+- It should accept a list of students (from `getListStudents`) and a `city` (string) as parameters.
+- You must use the `filter` function on the array.